-Commitment Responsible Team / Specialism Status 1 The food s tandards i ntervention programme for 2015/16 will i nvolve the i nspection of 5 high risk premises and interventions at 291 medium-risk premises.
+Commitment Timescale (Where Stated) Responsible Team/Officer/ Unit Status 1 The food standards i ntervention prog ramme for 2016/17 will involve the inspection of 8 h igh risk premises and interventions at 255 medium-risk premises.
 The intention is to use four of the "official control" interventions defined in the Code.
-315 low risk premises will have their current risk "low" risk status re-assessed using a self-assessment questionnaire (known as "A Iternative Enforce ment Action").
-I t is anticipated (based on 14/15 figure s) t hat 200 n ew food establishments will require a risk assessment.
-Food Chain &Metrology 5 visits to high risk premises 288 visits to medium-risk premises.
-100 visits were made to premises previously risked as medium but which are now risked as low 166 premises risked as medium that were found to be closed when attempting to visit 315 low risk premises reassessed using Alternative Enforcement Action (AEA).
-Approximately 110 new food establishments assessed for risk 2 For an imal feed the intention is to inspect 173 premises.
-Food Chain & Metrology 112 inspection visits, 128 AEA questionnaires sent 3 There will be ap proximately 450 complaints received about defective food and ap proximately 25 rel ating t o animal feed.
-Food & Metrology /Unfair & Rogue Trading (via the Service's Duty Officer) 327 complaints about defective food16 complaints relating to animal feed 4 In 2015 /16 i t is likely that the re will be approximately 250 food st andards and 50 animal feed enquiries from businesses.
-Food Chain &Metrology There were 107 requests for advice from established food businesses and 34 requests from new or start-up businesses.
-There were 9 enquiries from animal feed businesses and 164 requests for feed hygiene registration
+282 low risk premises will have their current risk 'low' ris k status re- assessed us ing a self- assessment questionnaire (k nown a s "Alternative Enforcement Ac tion").
+It is anti cipated (based on 15/16 figures) that 350 new food establishments will require a risk assessment.
+FCM / F&M 8 visits to high risk premises 273 visits to premises initially risked as medium (including revisits to confirm compliance) 71 visits were made to premises initially risked as medium but which are now risked as low 93 premises risked as medium that were found to be closed when attempting to visit 301 low risk premises reassessed using Alternative Enforcement Action (AEA).
+Approximately 140 new food establishments assessed for risk 2 For an imal feed the intention is to inspect 172 premises.
+31-03-16 FCM (ANH from 06.07.16) inspection visits, AEA questionnaires sent